How to exclude files, folders and drives from backups in Storage Protect

 then the file "summary.dat" will not be backed up even though the Include directive is below the Exclude.dir directive.
 The Exclude.dir directives are read and processed first.

-• To check the order in which exclude directives are processed open the Spectrum Protect command line client and at the Protect> prompt enter query inclexcl.
+• To check the order in which exclude directives are processed open the Storage Protect command line client and at the Protect> prompt enter query inclexcl.

 • To exclude multiple files with a common component in their name, use * and ? wildcards.
 The * matches any number of any character; the ? matches any single character.
 Thus to exclude any files whose names begin temp in the C:\tempdata folder use: